iLynette/my-portfolio/README.md

 ## Live Demo

-Tor the link to the live demo, [Click here](https://ilynette.github.io/my-portfolio//)
+For the link to the live demo, [Click here](https://ilynette.github.io/my-portfolio//)

 Prerequisites